What Is Amazon AMS?

 The minimum daily budget for Sponsored Brands ads is $1.
 Unlike Sponsored Products, however, you also have the option to use a lifetime budget for Sponsored Brands campaigns, which is the amount you are willing to spend on the campaign as long as it runs.
 The minimum budget here is $100 — when it’s used up, the campaign will stop serving ads.

 Sponsored Brand ads offer a variety of landing pages for your ad traffic: When shoppers click your logo, they go to your Amazon store, a simple landing page, or a custom landing page (that shows all your backpacks, for example.
-(Tip: You can customize the URL).
 When shoppers click on a product, they go to the product detail page.

 Leveraging targeting options for Sponsored Brands is limited and somewhat old school.
-You have none of the product targeting, dynamic bidding, and placement options from Sponsored Products available here.
+For example, you don’t have any product targeting options.
 Instead, all you can do is make sure your keyword set is optimal and fine-tuned with the right match type.
 You can also move unwanted keywords to a negative list.

 - You need to provide your own ad creative and headline, which will have a significant impact on your CTR.
 Stick to these creative guidelines.